AaronLiddiment/RGBLEDS/ReadMe.md

 FontMatrise.h and FontRobotron.h and will be covered further in the Functions bit.

 You must then declare an instance of the cLEDMatrix class as this is used to modify the LED data according to the matrix dimensions and layout.
-Personally I use defines to make this clearer in the code, such as:-

-	#define MATRIX_WIDTH   68
-	#define MATRIX_HEIGHT  7
-	#define MATRIX_TYPE    HORIZONTAL_ZIGZAG_MATRIX

-	cLEDMatrix<MATRIX_WIDTH, MATRIX_HEIGHT, MATRIX_TYPE> leds;

-There are four matrix types which are delcared at the top of the LEDMatrix header file.
-Also if your wired matrix origin is not bottom left you can use negative width and/or height values to shift the origin.
+	cLEDMatrix<64, 8, HORIZONTAL_ZIGZAG_MATRIX> leds;

 The LED array is allocated in the matrix class but the address of the array can be obtained by using '[0]' after the matrix variable name and '.Size()' to obtain the number of LED's:-